ajmcginty/brain-fit/README.md

    - Press `i` for iOS simulator
    - Press `a` for Android emulator
    - Scan QR code with Expo Go app on your device

+6. **Create your account**
+   - On first launch, you'll see the sign-in screen
+   - Tap "Sign Up" to create a new account
+   - Enter your email, password, and optional name
+   - Start tracking your cognitive wellness journey!

 ## Project Structure